johnhenry/lib/js/liedenticons@0.0.0/mjs/preamble.md

 ### Color Support

-In addition to using an array for colors, Liedenticon supports 1, 2, 3, 4, 6, and 8 digit hex color codes.
+In addition to using an array for colors, Liedenticons supports 1, 2, 3, 4, 6, and 8 digit hex color codes.
 2, 4, and 8 digit colors support alpha channels

 ### Padding vs Margin